 “All stakeholders involved must join together with renewed vigor to create more guidelines, regulations, and oversight,” Sorani opined, and said that the same goes for the cyber protection of medical devices: hospitals, device manufacturers, security providers, and regulatory bodies must collaborate to set higher standards for security.

 Preparing for the future

 The future holds in store an even greater number of IoT devices deployed everywhere, and that includes wellness and health-assisting IoT devices.

-These technological advances will surely improve patient care – once the patient care model is reinvented to take advantage of wearable health technology and telemedicine – but will also bring new risks.
+Once the patient care model is reinvented to take advantage of wearable health technology and telemedicine, these technological advances will surely improve patient care, but will also bring new risks.

 “If we judge by the recent healthcare attacks – ransomware downing the systems in two Ohio hospitals, phishing attacks that breached 21,000 patient records in Minnesota, the enormous SingHealth data breach – no healthcare organization can hope to be overlooked in the long run,” he noted.